prascher/thebookwormproject/README.md

 # thebookwormproject
-A project dedicated to cataloging books and more.
+A project dedicated to helping catalog books and more.

 Use the following command to setup database.